-- If you live with others who have no symptoms and were never sick with COVID‑19:
+- If you live with others who do not have COVID‑19, avoid contact with them :

-- Avoid contact with others in the home.
-Keep a distance of at least 2 metres between yourself and others.
+- Keep a distance of at least 2 metres between yourself and others.
 Cover your nose and mouth if you need to be closer than 2 metres from someone.

 - If possible, eat and sleep alone in a single room of the home.

-- If possible, use a bathroom that is reserved for you alone.
+- If possible, use a bathroom reserved for you alone.
 Otherwise, disinfect after each use.

 - Air out the house and your room often by opening a window, weather permitting.